Where to See the Best Sunset in Santorini

 Now that you know how crowded Oia Castle gets around sunset, let me show you another way to experience the sunset in a much calmer place.
 Most people go to the top of the castle where the old watchtower stood once.
 Instead of going up, start going down!

-You have to take a few turns on the road and you will pass by this cute orange building called Kastro Oia Houses.
-(It’s also one of the most instagrammable places in Santoroni, just FYI!)
+Start walking from the city center in the direction of the castle but instead of taking the road on the left side up to the castle, start walking down on the right.
+You have to take a few turns on the road and you will also pass by the orange-hued Kastro Oia Houses.
+(It’s one of the most instagrammable places in Santorini, just FYI!)

 Soon you will see the old castle walls on the hillside.
 This is your spot!
 You can easily climb up there and you will only have to share this place with a handful of people.